Reboare/security/privilege_escalation_windows.md

 ```

 Look for **LISTENING/LISTEN**.
 Compare that to the scan you did from the outside.
 Does it contain any ports that are not accessible from the outside?

-If that is the case, maybe you can make a remote forward to access it.
+Good candidates include mysql and VNC ports.
+If that is the case, you may be able to set up a reverse port-forward:

 ```
 # Port forward using plink